Life Course Framework

 We seek to advance the scientific basis, public health determinants, programmatic strategies and policy considerations that influence and promote child health.

-The research, teaching and practice activities of faculty in Maternal, Fetal and Perinatal Health address the physical and mental well-being of mothers prior to and during pregnancy, as well as that of their newborns and infants, from a psycho-social, environmental, biological, developmental and health services perspective.
+The research, teaching and practice activities of faculty in Maternal, Fetal and Perinatal Health address the physical and mental health and well-being of birthing populations prior to, during, and after pregnancy, as well as the health and well-being of their newborns and infants.
+These activities focus on social, structural, psychosocial, environmental, biological, and health services determinants as viewed through a health equity lens.

 Population and Health includes both demographic analyses and population studies, with a special emphasis on applications to health.
 The former includes the interrelationships between fertility, mortality, migration, marriage and divorce, and the influences of these demographic processes on population size and structure.
 The latter include the relationships between the demographic processes and population health in particular, and socio-economic and other variables in general.